-The benefits of membership of a final salary pension scheme (or defined benefit pension scheme) have long been recognised, so why consider transferring out of such a scheme?
+The benefits of membership of a final salary pension scheme (or defined benefit pension scheme) have long been recognised, so why would anyone consider transferring out of such a scheme?
 In this post we discuss why a final salary pension transfer may be an attractive option in some circumstances, the potential risks involved and why professional advice to aid the decision making process is so important.

 Both the pros and cons of leaving an existing final salary pension scheme must be considered in detail before making a decision.
 Mistakes can be costly so the UK government have rightly put controls in place.
-Individuals must take appropriate financial advice from a qualified Independent Financial Adviser before making a decision to enact a final salary pension transfer (or not) if their pension fund value exceeds £30,000.
+Individuals must take appropriate financial advice from a qualified Financial Adviser before making a decision to transfer a final salary pension transfer (or not) if their pension fund value exceeds £30,000.

 THE BENEFITS OF A FINAL SALARY PENSION